jpatel98/promptdb-frontend/README.md

 # PromptDB

-PromptDB is a full-stack app designed to manage AI prompts.
-It features user authentication and provides users with the ability to add, edit, delete, and like prompts.
+[PromptDB](https://promptdb.netlify.app/) is a full-stack app designed to manage AI prompts.
+It features user authentication and provides users with CRUD functionality.